George Ritzer: Biography

-Early life
+Personal life

 Ritzer was born in 1940 to a Jewish family in upper Manhattan, New York City.
 Ritzer's father was a taxicab driver and his mother was a secretary; he also has one brother.
 Ritzer described his upbringing as "upper lower class".
 When his father contracted what Ritzer referred to as "a strange illness," speculated to be from his job as a taxi driver, Ritzer's mother had to do so much as to break open the family's piggy bank, where they stored half dollars, to provide for the family.
 Living a marginal economic existence, he never felt deprived relative to others while growing up in a "working-class, multi-ethnic neighborhood".